 First, you’ll need to open the Amazon Web Services’ IAM Users page.

 Next, you’ll need to set up a new user.
 In the User name field, you can add any name you’d like.
 However, we recommend using the following name format:

 For example, for WPForms.com we would use the following user name:

 wpformscom_wpmailsmtp.
 If you need to set up or edit users down the road, this will make it easy to keep track of which site is connected to each user.

-When you’re ready, click the Next: Permissions button to proceed.
+When you’re ready, click the Next button to proceed.

 Next, you’ll be setting permissions for this new user.
-From the top row of boxes, select Attach existing policies directly.
+From the top row of options, select Attach policies directly.